Originally from Mailchimp

 If you work at another organization

-Mailchimp and caught my eye invite you to use and adapt this style guide as you see fit.
+caught my eye invites you to use and adapt this style guide as you see fit.
 It’s completely public and available under a Creative Commons Attribution-NonCommercial 4.0 International license.
-All we ask is that you credit Mailchimp.
+All we ask is that you credit Mailchimp and caught my eye as appropriate.

 - Explore the Foundations section.